roots/docs/bedrock/composer.md

 ## Updating WordPress and WordPress plugin versions with Composer

-Updating your WordPress version, or the version of any plugin, is just a matter of changing the version number in the `composer.json` file and `composer.lock`.

-This is best achieved by re-require the dependencies to install the latest versions or specific versions:
+Updating your WordPress version, or the version of any plugin, is best achieved by re-requiring the dependencies to install the latest versions or specific versions:

 ```shell
 $ composer require roots/wordpress -W